Gabriel-SoftwareAG/DesignPatterns/Patterns/Manuscript/test.md

 }
 ```
 The Observable interface outlines the methods necessary for managing observers and notifying them of changes.
+### Methods Defined in the Observable

+- `void addObserver(Observer observer);`
+  This method is intended to add an observer to the list of observers for the observable object, meaning it "registers" an observer to receive updates.

+- `void removeObserver(Observer observer);`
+  Conversely, this method removes an observer from the observable object's list of observers, effectively "unregistering" it from receiving updates.

+- `void notifyObservers();`
+  This method is used to notify all registered observers of a change or event by calling one of their methods.
+It's how the observable object broadcasts updates to interested parties.

 2. **Observer Interface**